 The Firm prides itself on providing accessible legal services to underrepresented investment companies, small businesses, nonprofits, cooperatives, and other social enterprises through lower hourly rates than the typical securities law firm, cost-effective flat-fee structures and monthly installment payment plans to help with the management of legal fees.

-Our approach to securities law is very specific to investment crowdfunding and uniquely structured into three (3) phases: the legal strategy; legal compliance; and legal maintenance.
-Learn more here.
+Our approach to business and corporate securities law is very specific to private equity and is uniquely structured into three (3) phases: legal strategy; legal compliance; and legal maintenance.
 Furthermore, we understand the importance of having a strong team when supporting our clients through the difficult waters of capital raising.
 As such, we have built an ecosystem of wrap-around support services with a variety of industry partners to better serve our clients.
 See Our Ecosystem Partners

-Crowdfunding Securities Law is a very specific area of law that focuses on certain exemptions found in the U.S. Securities Act of 1933.
+Investment Crowdfunding is a very specific area of law that focuses on certain exemptions found in the U.S. Securities Act of 1933.
 These exemptions can be found under Regulation Crowdfunding (Reg CF), Regulation D (Rule 506(b), Rule 506(c), and Rule 04), and Regulation A+ (Reg A+).
-Specifically, crowdfunding is a subsection of Securities Law, which is a practice of business law that focuses on legal compliance with both state and federal securities laws and regulations governing the offer and sales of stocks, membership interests, and other "securities" by businesses and investment companies.
-Business law is a broad category of law that encompasses anything from mergers & acquisitions, business formations, business contracts, to business litigation, general counsel work, and business financing.
+Specifically, Investment Crowdfunding is a subsection of Corporate Securities, which is a practice of Business Law that focuses on the state and federal legal compliance of business capital raising - primarily from investors.
+Business law is a broad category of law that encompasses anything from mergers & acquisitions, business formations, business contracts, to business litigation, general counsel legal work, and business financing.
 Therefore, crowdfunding securities law is a sub-sub section of business law that focuses on very particular business financial transactions.